RazorLove/pennies/README.md

 As of release 0.9.2, The Piggy Bank includes QR code support.
 As of release 0.9.4, The Piggy Bank has a fork in place reducing interest payouts by a factor of 100.
-As of release 0.4.4, The fork is set to occur on Midnight GMT, All Hallow's Eve, 2013.
+The fork is set to occur on Midnight GMT, All Hallow's Eve, 2013.